 Social platforms like Facebook or YouTube are incredibly important because they attract more than three billion users on a daily basis.
 In such circumstances, social media activities must play a major role in your attempt to build a solid eCommerce brand.

-Keep in mind, however, that you don’t need to create accounts on every platform currently available.
+Keep in mind before the start point of your ecommerce.
+However, you don’t need to create accounts on every platform currently available.
 Think about the target audience and see where they hang out the most.
 That way, you can save yourself a lot of time and focus on relevant networks only.

 Facebook is the largest platform and you should definitely add it to the social media marketing plan.
 It also has a powerful advertising solution that allows you to target potential customers based on a number of preferences.